minozzi/minozzi.github.io/projects.md

 "Athletic Democracy: Robust Deliberation *and* Participation."
 With Michael Neblo, Lauren Ratliff Santoro, Anand Sokhey, & David Lazer

+"Constituent Communication through Telephone Town Halls: A Field Experiment Involving Members of Congress."
+With Clare Abernathy, Kevin Esterling, Justin Freebourn, Ryan Kennedy, Michael Neblo, & Jonathan Solis

-"Competition and Sequential Communcation."
+"Competition and Exaggeration in Experimental Cheap Talk Games."
 With Jonathan Woon

-"Congress 3.0."
-With Kevin Esterling, Ryan P. Kennedy, David Lazer, &  Michael Neblo

 "Direct Response and the Strategy Method in an Experimental Cheap Talk Game."
 With Jonathan Woon

-"The Incidental Pundit."
+"The Incidental Pundit: Who Talks Politics with Whom, and Why?"
 With Hyunjin Song, Michael Neblo, David Lazer, & Katherine Ognyanova

-"It Takes Two: Heterogeneous Motivations & Reputations in International Relations."
+"It Takes Two: Heterogeneous Motivations and Reputations in International Relations."
 With Eunbin Chung, Matthew Hitt, & Andrew Rosenberg

 "Man, State, and War: An Experimental Approach."